Intro-to-SE-Spring-21/Group-8/README.md

   * On the main branch:
     1. Start the server using: `python manage.py runserver`
   * On the develop branch:
-    1. Run the commaned `python manage.py makemigrations Account`
+    1. Run the command: `python manage.py makemigrations Account`
     2. Then migrate using: `python manage.py migrate`
     3. Finally, populate the database using: `python manage.py populateDatabase`
     4. Start the server: `python manage.py runserver`